PeaceHealth is seeking a Infection Preventionist for a Full Time, 1.00 FTE, Day position.

 - Collects, analyzes, and reports infection data based on risk assessment and regulatory requirements

-- Identifies and implements infection prevention and control strategies re: hand hygiene, clean, disinfection and sterilization, risks associated with therapies and diagnostic procedures and devices, recalls, barrier precautions, use of patient care products and equipment, and the influx of patients with communicable diseases.
+- Identifies and implements infection prevention and control strategies re: hand hygiene, cleaning, disinfection and sterilization, risks associated with therapies and diagnostic procedures and devices, recalls, barrier precautions, use of patient care products and equipment, and the influx of patients with communicable diseases.

 - Analyzes infections and may validate surveillance conducted by others.